Hamilton blasts to British Grand Prix pole

 SILVERSTONE, England (Reuters) - Lewis Hamilton took pole position for his home British Grand Prix for the third year in a row on Saturday with a sensational lap that left him one step away from Michael Schumacher's Formula One record.

-Hamilton's championship-leading Ferrari rival Sebastian Vettel, who has a 20-point advantage after nine of 20 races, qualified third.
+Hamilton's championship-leading Ferrari rival Sebastian Vettel, who has a 20-point advantage after nine of 20 races, qualified third on a drying track after steady drizzle throughout the morning.

-The Mercedes driver was half a second quicker than Ferrari's second placed Kimi Raikkonen and his time of one minute 26.600 seconds was so outrageously quick there were gasps before the crowd erupted.
+The Mercedes driver was half a second quicker than Ferrari's second-placed Kimi Raikkonen and his time of one minute 26.600 seconds was so outrageously quick there were gasps before the crowd erupted.

 "I always try to leave the best to last," the Briton told retired champion Jenson Button in post-qualifying interviews on the grid.

-"I had to make sure I got that lap in.
-I couldn't do it last weekend (in Austria) so I made sure I could here."
+"I needed to make sure I got that lap in.
+I didn't do in the last race (in Austria) so I really made sure I saved it this weekend."

-Hamilton still faced a nervous wait after race stewards announced they were investigating an incident involving French driver Romain Grosjean, who complained he had been blocked earlier in the session.
+Hamilton still faced a nervous wait while stewards investigated an incident involving Frenchman Romain Grosjean, who complained he had been blocked by the Mercedes driver.

-They swiftly decided to take no further action.
+They swiftly decided to take no further action, to Grosjean's evident disgust.

+"I was impeded today.
+Maybe if it was another driver there would have been something," he fumed.

-The Briton's mastery of a damp but drying track lit up an overcast afternoon and the pole was the 67th of his career, sixth of the season, and gave him every chance of equalling Schumacher's record 68 before the August break.
+The Briton's mastery lit up an overcast afternoon and the pole was the 67th of his career and sixth of the season, giving him every chance of equaling Schumacher's record 68 before the August break.

 The triple world champion has won the last three British Grands Prix and can equal the late Jim Clark's feat of four home wins in a row, and five in total, on Sunday.

-Saturday ensured he has already matched Clark's 50-year-old record of five British Grand Prix pole positions.
+Saturday ensured he has matched Clark's 50-year-old British record of five home pole positions.

 "I feel amazing in front of a great crowd like this.
 I hope you liked the lap," Hamilton told the grandstands full of cheering fans.

-"I generally like it to be dry but I like it when the conditions are tricky."
+"I generally like it to be dry but I quite like the conditions when they're tricky.
+These are typical English conditions.
+This is where I grew up, this is what we grew up racing in."

 Hamilton's Finnish team mate Valtteri Bottas, winner in Austria, was fourth fastest but has a five-place penalty following a gearbox change.